xtrm0/csd-blog/website/content/2024/network-usable-information.md

 +++
 # The title of your blogpost.
 No sub-titles are allowed, nor are line-breaks.
-title = "Your Blogpost Title Here"
+title = "Measuring and Exploiting Network Usable Information"
 # Date must be written in YYYY-MM-DD format.
 This should be updated right before the final PR is made.
-date = 2021-08-13
+date = 2024-04-09

 [taxonomies]
 # Keep any areas that apply, removing ones that don't.
 Do not add new areas!
-areas = ["Artificial Intelligence", "Graphics", "Programming Languages", "Security", "Systems", "Theory"]
+areas = ["Artificial Intelligence"]
 # Tags can be set to a collection of a few keywords specific to your blogpost.
 # Consider these similar to keywords specified for a research paper.
-tags = ["foobar", "cache-invalidation"]
+tags = ["graph-mining", "information-theory"]

 [extra]
 # For the author field, you can decide to not have a url.